5 Ways to Use Coffee to Power Up Your Research, Career and Lab Group

 After Peter’s Introduction to Linux, those of you brave enough to accept the challenge will now have Linux installed on your machine so today I want to highlight to you some of the wonderful free software that is available for biologists using Linux.
 Before I start, I should mention that virtually all tools of modern…

-A couple of weeks ago, Nick tried to convince us that we should all be using Macs.
-But why would you want to use a Mac (or a PC) when you could have an operating system that: That operating system is Linux.
-And I think that it is high time that more bioscientists got to…
+Why would you want to use a Mac (or a PC) when you could have an operating system that: That operating system is Linux.
+And I think that it is high time that more bioscientists got to know Linux so I have written this article to help YOU do so.
+Linux is not (just) for…

 So you finally got your PhD (or your masters or batchelor’s) and you are making the big switch to a small biotech company.
 You will probably have been hired for the specific skill set that you have built during your training, but now you have to learn to apply those skills to solve real world,…